saarkatz/stoat-struct/README.md

 A **Type** is a Structure along with all the data required for its initialization.

-A **Factory** is an instance of the TypeFactory class the encapsulates the structures and holds the data required to turn these structures to types.
+A **Factory** is an instance of the TypeFactory class that encapsulates the structures and holds the data required to turn these structures to types.